HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf209.md

 ## Notice of deprecation of Textbox.io

+=== "Containers"
+    The Textbox.io component in the HCL Digital Experience software is being deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
+See the [Deprecated features](../deprecated_features.md) for more information.

+=== "On-Premises"
     The Textbox.io component in the HCL Digital Experience software is being deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
 See the [Deprecated features](../deprecated_features.md) for more information.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCL Software Academy